TusoAI: Agentic Optimization for Scientific Methods: Case Studies in Genetics

 \paragraph{Linking genetic variants to genes using single-cell multiome.} pgBoost \citep{dorans2025linking} is a state-of-the-art method for linking genetic variants to target genes using single-cell multiome data; it integrates variant–gene distance with multiple linking strategies, but the task remains challenging due to the complexity of genetic regulation \citep{Gazal2022}.
 Here, we apply \method{} in conjunction with pgBoost, providing additional positional information for variants and genes, and task it with optimizing distance-based features.
 Results are reported in Figure \ref{fig:pgboost}.
 We reached 3 main conclusions.
-First, the \method{}-optimized model significantly outperformed the original pgBoost, achieving 13.8\% higher enrichment of gold-standard links from fine-mapped eQTLs and 7.2\% from activity-by-contact (ABC) links, with particularly large gains across longer variant–gene distances (Figure~\ref{fig:pgboost}A,B).
+First, the \method{}-optimized model significantly outperformed the original pgBoost, achieving 13.8\% higher enrichment of gold-standard links from fine-mapped eQTLs and 7.2\% from activity-by-contact (ABC) links, with particularly large gains across longer variant–gene distances where links are harder to identify (Figure~\ref{fig:pgboost}A,B).
 Second, the distance-based features generated by \method{} are concise and interpretable: 3 are transformed versions of existing features (inverse, squared, and normalized terms), 2 are interactions of gene annotations with distance terms, and the sixth indicates whether the SNP is $<$50kb from the gene’s transcription start site, consistent with literature suggesting the typical enhancer–promoter range of around 70kb \citep{bower2025range}. \method{} discovered these features by testing 511 combinations of 153 novel distance features within 24 hours at a cost of \$0.41, whereas the original authors evaluated 5 features over 1.5 months.
-Third, applying the \method{}-optimized pgBoost to fine-mapped SNPs for 94 diseases/traits identified 7 novel variant–gene links missed by previous methods.
+Third, applying the \method{}-optimized pgBoost to fine-mapped SNPs for 94 diseases/traits identified 7 new variant–gene links missed by previous methods ($>95$\% linking percentile vs. $<95$\% all others, as per original paper).
 For example, a fine-mapped variant rs138917529 for glucose and HbA1c was linked to \emph{GCK}, consistent with the roles of Glucokinase in regulating glucose levels related to both glucose metabolism \citep{Froguel1993} and HbA1c variation \citep{Chakera2015}.